-The MNAR$z$ model given in \eqref{eq:MNARz} is one of the simplest MNAR models previously listed. \replace{}{Strictly speaking, MNAR$z$ does not directly involve $\ty_i$ in its ground definition~(\ref{eq:MNARz}), but the pattern $\tc_i$ can be related to $\ty_i$ through $\tz_i$ so that the proportion of missing values can vary between clusters, see Figure~\ref{fig:MNARz.y} (see Appendix \ref{un}. } Interestingly, MNAR$z$ and MNAR$\tzj$ can be turned into a MAR-like strategy by working on the concatenated dataset $\tilde Y^{\mathrm{obs}}=(Y^{\mathrm{obs}}|C)$. \replace{}{This is the purpose of the next theorem, proven in Appendix~\ref{un}.}
+Interestingly, the MNAR$z$ model can be turned into a MAR-like one by working on the augmented matrix formed from the concatenation of the data matrix and the missing- data pattern. {This is the purpose of the next theorem, proven in Appendix~\ref{app:proofMAR}.}